 Here are some metrics I've found useful over the past 5 years at HubSpot while growing our company, working with our CEO and CFO, and talking with our board members.
 I don’t have all the answers -- so please add your favorite metrics and thoughts on these metrics in the comments.

-To learn more about the marketing metrics your boss actually cares about, click here to download our free guide.
+Learn more about the marketing metrics and KPIs your boss actually cares about by downloading our free guide.

 The 6 Marketing Metrics Your CEO Wants to See

 This is your total Sales and Marketing cost -- add up all the program or advertising spend, plus salaries, plus commissions and bonuses, plus overhead -- in a time period, divided by the number of new customers in that time period.
 That time period, by the way, could be a month, a quarter, or a year.
 For instance, if you spent $300,000 on Sales and Marketing in a month and added 30 customers that month, then your CAC is $10,000.

 2) Marketing % of Customer Acquisition Cost (M%-CAC)